 Dual diagnosis treatment focuses on treating the individual holistically, understanding that one or more other conditions may have contributed to the addiction.
 These can include, but are not limited to:

 - Physical pain in the body

 - Obsessive-compulsive disorder

 Dual diagnosis treatment allows addiction treatment professionals and mental health professionals to work together to provide the best possible outcome for the patient.

-Also, more people are successful with recovery when they have an excellent drug and alcohol rehab program, rather than trying to quit on their own.
+Even if you attempted to quit using on your own, as you can see, having these components will certainly make the process much easier on you both mentally and physically.
+Also, more people are successful with recovery when they have an excellent drug and alcohol rehab program, rather than trying to quit independently.

 Find Military Addiction Treatment in Boise, Idaho, at Northpoint Recovery

 It is natural to feel like you have no way out if you are a military member struggling with addiction.
 However, you need to know that there is a way out.
 The help you need is available to you at Northpoint Recovery’s military addiction treatment program in Boise, Idaho.
 Call us at 208.486.0130 when you are ready to take the next step and ask for help for your addiction.